gmsowers/MassBalanceOpt/README.md

 # MassBalanceOpt.jl

 This is a Julia package for formulating mass balance models of chemical processes and solving them with [JuMP](https://jump.dev/).
-If you dont have basic knowledge of JuMP this package probably won't be of much use.
+If you don't have basic knowledge of JuMP this package probably won't be of much help.

-This package is unregistered, which mneans it's not in the Julia package registry.
+This package is unregistered, which means it's not in the Julia package registry.
 If you happen to discover it and want to use it, do this:

 1. Start Julia, press `]` to get to the Pkg REPL, activate your desired environment, and add the package:
 ```julia